hellige/au/README.md

 [![GitHub license](https://img.shields.io/github/license/hellige/au)](https://github.com/hellige/au/blob/master/LICENSE)

 `au` is a file format, header-only C++ library and command-line tool for working with sequential record-oriented data, primarily log files.
+The tool supports grepping in `.au` files, and for convenience supports grepping normal JSON files as well.
+The combination of binary search within large json files, and the ability to index and offer random access to gzipped files, make this a very useful tool even for plain ASCII JSON files!

 ## Motivation and usage